 To meet these requirements, it is essential to have a detailed exposure control plan that outlines risks, prevention strategies, and response procedures if a worker is exposed.
-In addition, you must provide comprehensive training on the standard’s requirements, the chances of exposure, and how staff can remain safe and compliant.
+Furthermore, employers should comply with OSHA Training requirements to understand the risks of exposure and how employees are critical to ensuring a safe and healthy working environment.
 Training should occur as part of orientation and at least annually as a refresher.
 Should an employee take on new or modified tasks that increase their exposure risk, they should receive supplemental training.

 Other topics addressed in the standard include the need to offer preventive immunizations to at-risk employees, the importance of clearly labeling any biohazardous material, and the need to have appropriate recordkeeping procedures in place.